|

 What Sellers Like To See

 Buying a business is not easy; you will have questions and concerns.
 Selling a business creates just as many questions and concerns for the seller.
-You can often get a significantly better price and terms by being aware of the seller’s needs and removing some of his/her uncertainties.
+You can often get a better price and terms by being aware of the seller’s needs and removing some of his/her uncertainties.

 What’s an Offer to Purchase?

 An Offer to Purchase is just that – an offer.
-If it is not accepted by the seller within the time limit you set, your offer is void.
+If it is not accepted by the seller within the time you set, your offer is void.
+Most Offers to Purchase have contingencies, that is, they become void unless certain things happen.
+All offers are contingent upon, or subject to your price and terms being accepted.
+An offer could also be contingent upon:

-- Books and records approved (to your satisfaction)
+- Books and records approved to your satisfaction

 - All equipment being in working condition